Chapter 6: Gurudev Swami Sivananda

 Nowadays we do not have debts; but then we had debts.
 At that time, the income was very poor and the debt was more; a very awful situation it was.
 The Secretary would go to Swamiji and complain, but Swamiji would not say anything.
 Instead he would order certain extra things and make matters worse, and the Secretary would be weeping because the shopkeeper would come only to the Secretary for payment, not to Swamiji.
 Gurudev used to tell us, “I will not allow any bank balance, because attachment will come afterwards.
 I won't keep even one paisa in the bank, because otherwise you will be thinking of that.
 I don't want you to think of it.”

-I must conclude by saying that God-realisation is the goal, and no other thought enters us except that.
+I must conclude by saying that God-realisation is our goal, and no other thought enters us except that.
 Even when we are suffering in any way—physically, socially, financially, or in whatever way—the idea that God-realisation is the goal of life does not leave us.
 That keeps us happy.
 The spirit of God is present in the worst of suffering.
 In the greatest calamity, God is present.
+This idea never leaves us.
 God is great!
-That idea never leaves us.
 God bless you.